Updated as of March 2nd, 2021

 Summary and Suggested Next Steps

-NJII advises the Long-Term Care Organizations of New Jersey to participate in the NJHIN in order to satisfy the state’s requirements outlined in Assembly Bill 4476 which creates the Long-Term Care Emergency Operations Center (LTCEOC) and states “Use cases built on this technology shall include the bi-directional capability for admission discharge and transfer and continuity of care through the clinical data architecture.
+NJII advises the Long-Term Care Organizations of New Jersey to confirm their participation in the NJHIN prior to June 16, 2021 in order to satisfy the state’s requirements outlined in Assembly Bill 4476 which creates the Long-Term Care Emergency Operations Center (LTCEOC) and states “Use cases built on this technology shall include the bi-directional capability for admission discharge and transfer and continuity of care through the clinical data architecture.
 Long-term care facilities interoperability for these use cases shall be achieved by connecting to the New Jersey Health Information Network.”

 In addition, participation in the NJHIN will allow New Jersey Long-Term Care Organizations to align with CMS requirements surrounding ADT notifications and information blocking.